Single sign-on behavior on a device that uses Office 365 apps

 The authentication screen that is configured by the administrator is displayed.

-2. Provide a username and a password.
+2. Enter username and password.

 If authentication is successful, users can directly access email and doc resources without typing passwords.